k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric & TDM 7.xx Hardware Requirements.md

 # **Fabric & TDM 7.xx Hardware Requirements For Dev/QA/Prod**

-[TOC]

 ## **INTRODUCTION**

 This document provides information regarding hardware, software, and operating system requirements for Fabric and TDM installations.
 Separate requirements are presented when working in a Development/Quality Assurance environment, and when working in a Production environment.
-It is assumed that the reader is familiar with Fabric and TDM.
+It is assumed that the reader is familiar with Fabric and/or TDM.

 ## **DIAGRAM**